Development

 Developing on a device

-All development software and tests end up in 'beowulf-devel' apt source.
+All development software and tests end up in 'chimaera-devel' apt source.
 For enabling this edit '/etc/apt/sources.list' and add this line:

-The exact line might depend on your device; just copy the maemo beowulf line and change beowulf to beowulf-devel - for example, if you're not on a mapphone (droid) device, you probably don't want the droid4 component in the line.
+The exact line might depend on your device; just copy the maemo chimaera line and change chimaera to chimaera-devel - for example, if you're not on a mapphone (droid) device, you probably don't want the droid4 component in the line.

 Actual development is mostly done from within Maemo Leste itself.
 (For Maemo Fremantle developers, this might sound weird, but there is essentially no need for a 'scratchbox' type VM)